ibm-cloud-docs/power-iaas/planning_prerequisite.md

 ## Environmental requirements
 {: #environmental-requirements}

-Your private cloud site must have adequate cooling and humidity control for {{site.data.keyword.powerSys_notm}} racks.
+Your IBM {{site.data.keyword.powerSys_notm}} Private Cloud site must have adequate cooling and humidity control for {{site.data.keyword.powerSys_notm}} racks.
 See the following table for recommended and allowed values of the required parameters:

 | Environment (operating) (1)                                           | | |
 |---------------------------------------------------------------------- | --- | --- |